 This monument to the people of Vanier was inspired by the community and created with the community.
 When we asked residents what they loved about Vanier the most two answers were most prominent - "incredible diversity" and "extremely friendly people" that live here.
 This is how the concept of this "container mural" was born - with a rainbow background to represent the amazing array of cultures and languages that coexist in this neighbourhood and people's stories in the foreground - that make it so special :)

 Background: a "rainbow circle" to represent all walks of life together, united.
-Each colour of the rainbow is a stylized representation of the Vanie "hardware" that people named as their "favourite"- little beautiful houses, winding streets, parks and nature, the Rideau River and Ottawa core across the river.
-The rising Sun here was greatly inspired by Wabano Centre, the concept of "Wabano"- means the morning twilight and Ojibway Elders say that it is "the most powerful time - where the magic happens and new beginnings are possible."
+Each colour of the rainbow is a stylized representation of the Vanier "hardware" that people named as their "favourite"- little beautiful houses, winding streets, parks and nature, the Rideau River and Ottawa core across the river.
+The rising Sun here was greatly inspired by Wabano Centre for Aboriginal Health.
+The concept of "Wabano"- means the morning twilight and Ojibway Elders say that it is "the most powerful time - where the magic happens and new beginnings are possible."

 Foreground: people, in the end, are what makes Vanier unique :) We received so many beautiful heartwarming stories about family, friendship and neighbours coming together during the time of unrest to make each other lives a little bit brighter, a little bit happier.
 These have been stories of humanity, love and care for one another and they all found their place on the container's walls.